connixu/Intergenerational_Childcare_Maternal_Wage_Gap/README.md

 	├── Code/
 		├── data_cleaning/
-    # R Scripts to process, reshape, recode and label variables oto be used
+	    # R Scripts to process, reshape, recode and label variables to be used
 	    ├── data_exploration/
 	    # Rmd and formatted outputs to add basic exploratory visualization
 	    ├── results/
     # Rmd and formatted outputs for final models
 	├── Data/
     # .RData format NLSY97 data in person year format; used to run models